j66n/acte/README.md

 Then a technique that surprised Steve Jobs comes up: Graphical User Interface (GUI).

 Since then, most of us no longer directly interact with command lines (a kind of API).
-We interact with API through middle layer GUI.
+We interact with API through GUI.
 GUI generally solved these two problems by constraining interaction to reduce cognitive load and degrees of freedom.

 This is why Agents also need GUI-like tools.
 I prefer calling it Agentic User Interface (AUI).